Pets in the Park

 Trained service animals of visitors with a disability are permitted throughout the Lakeshore.
 Service animals are required to follow the same guidelines for leashing, bagging pet waste, and respecting wildlife.

-Leashed pets are allowed on these beaches
+Leashed pets are welcome on these beaches:

 The following beaches allow leashed pets unless indicated by signage at the trailhead or parking lot.